February 04, 2021

 40% of salespeople say earning a response from prospects is getting harder, according to HubSpot.

-In part, this is because buyers have more research and insight available online without talking to a salesperson.
-So how can sales reps bridge this gap?
+In part, the reason for this statistic is buyers have more research and insight available online without talking to a salesperson.
+So how can B2B sales reps bridge this gap?

 We know about all the benefits of content marketing for demand generation: SEO-enriched, targeted content can create brand awareness and help bring new leads into your funnel.
 But what about the benefits of content for the sales process?

-Building a content arsenal for your sales team has these benefits:
+Building a content arsenal for your sales team has benefits:

-Content is a big way to make the sales process more relevant for buyers, and meet the demands of prospects who are already doing plenty of research with a search engine.
+Content is a useful way to make the B2B sales process more relevant for buyers, and meet the demands of prospects who are already doing plenty of research with a search engine.
 Let’s dig in.

 96% of B2B buyers want content with more input from industry thought leaders.
 (Demand Gen Report)